 The family unit size is 4, including Bob and Sue and their 2 sons.
 Do not include Tonya and her child.

-Step 2: Determine the parents' total monthly net income by adding together the parents' gross income minus the Initial Employment Deduction (IED) for a family size of 4 in Chicago.
+Step 2: Determine the parents' total monthly net income by adding together the parents' gross income minus the Initial Employment Deduction (IED) for a family size of 4.

 Step 3: From the parents' net income, subtract 3 x's the payment level amount for a family size of 4.